0 Comment

 HR needs to continuously analyze the program metrics, make regular changes to increase the impact, and communicate with employees regularly.

-It is important to keep the program fresh and updated.
+It is essential to keep the program fresh and updated.

 Hence, regular communication can create a sense of excitement and involvement among the employees.